Frequently Asked Questions

 Refinancing, in and of itself, does not present a problem.
 However, if you obtained an appraisal during the refinance process indicating a lower value than your proposed value, that appraisal could potentially help your case.

-It’s important that you submit all property information to me (before June 1), because things like appraisals can also reveal other errors that TAD may have on file, such as square-footage errors or the existence or non-existence of structures, etc.
+It’s important that you submit all property information to me (no later than May 26, 2023), because things like appraisals can also reveal other errors that TAD may have on file, such as square-footage errors or the existence or non-existence of structures, etc.

 I filed my own property tax protest, but I don’t want to do the hearing.
 Will you take my case?

-I accept these on a case-by-case basis.
-The 2.4% reduction guarantee does not apply to these cases, since I cannot ensure that in your Notice of Protest filing you preserved all available remedies and recourse.
+The Firm accepts these on a case-by-case basis.
+The 2.4% reduction guarantee does not apply to these cases.

 I did the Automated Market Review and accepted a settlement, but I’ve changed my mind, what now?